-Description of the Amendments
+Description of the Amendment

-Our Board of Directors has approved two amendments to our 1997 Stock Plan (also referred to as the "Plan") subject to stockholder approval.
-Specifically, the two proposals are as follows:

-- the first amendment would increase the maximum number of shares of common stock for which options and stock awards may be granted under the Plan from 500,000 shares to 1,000,000 shares (the "Share Amendment"); and - the second amendment would reduce the number of shares required to vote in favor of certain amendments to the Plan in order to approve such amendments to the Plan in the future so that the voting requirements are consistent with various legal requirements to which the Plan is subject (the "Approval Amendment").
+Our Board of Directors has approved an amendment to our 1997 Stock Plan (also referred to as the "Plan") subject to stockholder approval.
+Specifically, the proposed amendment would increase the maximum number of shares of common stock for which options and stock awards may be granted under the Plan from 1,000,000 shares to 1,100,000 shares (the "Amendment").

-The Board of Directors approved the Share Amendment in order to ensure that we are able to continue to retain and attract existing and future directors, officers, key employees and consultants through grants of stock options or restricted stock awards.
-Presently, only 500,000 shares are authorized to be issued pursuant to options or stock awards under the Plan, and we have awarded stock options for the purchase of up to 495,000 shares.
-Approval of the Share Amendment would permit us to grant stock options or restricted stock awards for up to an additional 500,000 shares.
+The Board of Directors approved the Amendment in order to ensure that we are able to continue to retain and attract existing and future directors, officers, key employees and consultants through grants of stock options or restricted stock awards.
+Presently, 1,000,000 shares are authorized to be issued pursuant to options or stock awards under the Plan.
+Approval of the Amendment would permit us to grant stock options or restricted stock awards for up to an additional 100,000 shares.
+To date, we have awarded stock options for the purchase of up to 970,000 shares.